801

 Every internal SAR.
 Every sanctions hit.
 Timestamped.

-The NCA and the FCA both ask the same question on every supervisory visit: show us your disclosures log.
-Here it is — MLRO-decisioned within 72 hours, cross-referenced to the customer file, and preserved beyond the five-year MLR retention floor.
+The NCA and your regulator both ask the same question on every supervisory visit: show us your disclosures log.
+Here it is.
+MLRO-decisioned within 72 hours, cross-referenced to the customer file, and preserved beyond the five-year MLR retention floor.

 Raised by Disclosure / alert Date raised Status